flouciel/flouciel.github.io/src/content/blog/telegram-bot-newsletter.md

 | [CramHacks](https://www.cramhacks.com/)                                       | https://rss.beehiiv.com/feeds/uGY9n2H0Mg.xml |

-In this channel, paste the bellow command
+In this channel, paste the command below
 ```bash
 /sub <above_RSS_list>
 /activate_subs
 ```

 #### <span class="accent">The Result</span>
-Now, I have a fully automated system that delivers real-time security updates directly to my Telegram channel, eliminating the need to manually check websites or emails.
-The Telegram bot streamlines everything, ensuring I never miss an important security update.
-This setup has significantly improved my efficiency and keeps me constantly informed about the latest cybersecurity news.
+Now I have a fully automated system that delivers real-time security updates directly to my Telegram channel.
+No more manually checking websites or emails.
+The Telegram bot handles everything, so I never miss an important security update.
+This setup has made a huge difference in how I stay informed about the latest cybersecurity news.

-<span class="accent">If you're interested with my channel.
-You can find and follow it [here](https://t.me/tldrsecurity).</span>
+<span class="accent">If you're interested in my channel, you can find and follow it [here](https://t.me/tldrsecurity).</span>

 Thanks for reading!